ankushkushwaha/demo-vipaso-github-users/README.md

 ### Project Information

-- The app searches the users and shows details of users in detail view.
+- The app searches the users and shows details of selected user in detail view.